Top 5 Japanese restaurants in Bangkok

 Address: The Okura Prestige Bangkok, 57 Thanon Witthayu, Khwaeng Lumphini, Khet Pathum Wan Krung Thep Maha Nakhon, Bangkok 10330.

-Yamazato is one of the very first Japanese restaurants to receive a Plate award in the inaugural Michelin Bangkok guide.
-Located on the 24th floor of the Okra Prestige Bangkok hotel, the restaurant overlooks an incredible cityscape and serves refined Japanese cuisine.
+Yamazato is one of the very first Japanese restaurants to receive a Plate award in the inaugural Michelin Bangkok Guide.
+Located on the 24th floor of the Okra Prestige Bangkok Hotel, the restaurant overlooks an incredible cityscape and serves refined Japanese cuisine.
 The restaurant is divided into 3 main sections: a sushi bar, teppanyaki grill tables, and a private dining area.

 The sushi bar offers a wide selection of sushi and sashimi, made with fresh fish from Tokyo’s prestigious Toyosu Fish Market.
-The menu ranges from fine dining cuisine, high-end kaiseki ryouri, omakase chef’s table to an a la carte menu of noodle dishes, teriyaki, sashimi, and more.
+The menu ranges from fine dining cuisine, high-end kaiseki ryouri, and omakase chef’s table to an a la carte menu of noodle dishes, teriyaki, sashimi, and more.
 Everything comes beautifully presented, fresh, and most of all, delicious.

-With perfectly-made food, quality ingredients, amazing views, and personalized service, Yamazato is the perfect spot for a special night out.
+With perfectly made food, quality ingredients, amazing views, and personalised service, Yamazato is the perfect spot for a special night out.

 Opening hours: